pluto/web-prover/README.md

 * add origo proxy implemenation
 * adapt all clients to work with origo proxy
 * abstract common code from client_wasm and client_ios into client
+* it is currently not possible to run `cargo check` in the root directory. maybe that's okay.